brooksvb/codepath-io-sanitization/README.md

 This would have prevented a lot of work if I started with this approach.
 - I had a misunderstanding of how to use mysqli_real_escape_string, and used it on my entire sql query string, instead of each variable input
+- I missed some query data where I needed to use db_escape.
+I wanted to figure out an alternate way to structure the sql sanitization so that I don't have to type it so often and rely on not forgetting to sanitize some inputs.

 Bugs / Vulnerabilities Found: